If you are preparing to do a major paint job around the home, one thing you may be considering is how to carry around the heavy paint itself.

 This weight can vary slightly depending on the amount of moisture in the sand.

 If the sand is damp or wet, it will weigh on the higher end of the spectrum.
-However, if the sand is very dry, it will weigh lesser.
+However, if the sand is parched, it will weigh lesser.

 How much does a 5-gallon bucket of concrete weigh?